dotwebstack/dotwebstack-webcomponents/docs/api.md

 />
 ```
 ### `classIris`: `Term[]`
+The IRI's of the Classes which are represented.
 ### `propertyIris`: `Term[]`
+The IRI's of the Properties which are represented.
 ### `store`: `Store`
+The data source.

 ## &lt;ConceptList>
 `ConceptList` creates list of Concepts.
 Component must be wrapped in a `GraphContext`.